Virtual File Systems

 </cfscript>

-In the Lucee Administrator under "Services/Cache" you can define a cache (EHCache, Redis, Couchbase, ...) and then below "Default cache connection", you define that cache as default for "Resource".
+In Lucee Administrator: Services > Cache, define a cache (EHCache, Redis, Couchbase, etc.) then set as default for "Resource".

 // link a cache to be used as resource cache